Valencia Wine Region Guide

 However, the provinces of Castellon, Valencia, and Alicante (which make up the Comunidad Valenciana) were reconquered in the Middle Ages by an army from neighboring Catalunya.
 The language these troops left behind evolved into a regional dialect known as ‘Valenciano,’ which is gaining ground as a concurrent language to Castellano.
 Meanwhile, Valencia’s development as a port ensured that a lucrative trade would develop through the centuries, and the wine export business became very important for the city from the 16th century onward.

 The city assumed a role of great importance during the Spanish Civil War; the Republican government abandoned Madrid during the conflict with the Nationalists, setting up a short-lived capital in Valencia.
-But after General Francisco Franco emerged triumphant in 1939, all regional autonomy was swiftly abandoned as Spain was ruled with an iron grip.
+However, after General Francisco Franco emerged triumphant in 1939, he swiftly abandoned all regional autonomy as he ruled Spain with an iron grip.
 The situation only improved in the 1970s after the country made a relatively painless transition to democracy.
 Rapid economic growth soon followed, enhanced by Spain’s membership in the EU.

 Geography and terroir

 The Valencia DO (appellation) is one of the largest in the Comunidad Valenciana region of eastern Spain, with approximately 18,000 hectares under vine.
-It has traditionally been divided into three geographically separate growing areas and four subzones mainly found inland and in the northern end of the Valencia province.
+Traditionally, it divides into three geographically separate growing areas and four subzones, mainly found inland and at the northern end of the Valencia province.
 As you’d expect, the subsequent climatic and growing conditions vary considerably.

 The vineyards of Clariano are found to the southwest of Valencia city, in the southernmost part of the province.
 Vines are cultivated on limestone and clay soils, although climatic conditions can vary significantly; the cooler coastal areas specialize in white varieties, whereas further inland, potent and robust red wines are the mainstays of growers’ livelihoods.
 However, Valentino is the largest wine subregion, situated to the northeast of the city of Valencia.
 The mild Mediterranean climate of the area, combined with the moderating effect of the elevated slopes and the limestone soils, allows for the production of fruity, aromatic whites and reds without harsh alcohol levels.